photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 !!! info "Windows and macOS"
     If you are using *Docker Desktop* on Windows or macOS, remember to increase the [total memory available](../img/docker-resources-advanced.jpg) for Docker services.
 Otherwise, they may run out of resources and cannot benefit from a larger cache size.
 In case PhotoPrism and MariaDB are running in a virtual machine, its memory size should be increased as well.
 Restart for changes to take effect.

+### Migration from SQLite ###

+After [migrating from SQLite](../advanced/migrations/sqlite-to-mariadb.md), it is possible that columns do not have exactly the data type they should have or that indexes are missing.
+This can lead to poor performance.
+For example, MariaDB cannot process rows with `text` columns in memory and always uses temporary tables on disk if there are any.

+If this is the case, please make sure that your migrated database schema matches that of a fresh, non-migrated installation, e.g. by [re-running the migrations manually](../advanced/migrations/index.md) in a terminal with the `photoprism migrations ls` and `photoprism migrations run [id]` subcommands.

 ## Windows ##

 ↪ [Solving Windows-Specific Issues](windows.md)